toolateralus/ela/feature-plan.md

 - The way type extensions (pointers, arrays, etc.) are handled is kind of clunky.
 Needs a refactor to make querying and manipulation more ergonomic.

 #### Testing infrastructure
 - The test runner could use some love.
 Easier grouping/filtering, maybe even integrate testing more deeply into the language.

 #### FFI improvements
 - FFI should be more robust, with better handling of calling conventions, attributes, and cross-language type mapping.

-#### Better symbol/scope management

-- Scope/context management should be more lexical and less manual.
-Would make symbol resolution and incremental compilation easier and less error-prone.

-#### Documentation and examples

-- Docs and examples are always lagging behind.
-Need to keep them up to date and practical, so users can actually learn and contribute.

 #### add variadic generics and value generics.